AI safety, ethics, and governance

 Comparative Global AI Regulation: Policy Perspectives from the EU, China, and the US (Chun, Schroeder de Witt, Elkins, arXiv:2410.21279, 2024)

-• Olugbade (Global Public Policy and Governance, 2025) — engages the paper with six in-text citations.
+• Olugbade (Global Public Policy and Governance 5.2, 2025) — engages the paper with six in-text citations across the article's US, China, EU, and synthesis sections, depth of structural engagement rather than passing reference.

 Computational humanities and narrative